 I hope you’ve found my guide to El Nido useful and that maybe I’ve inspired you to visit this gorgeous place on your travels!

 Have you been here before?
 How did you find it?
 Let me know in the comments below!

 As I mentioned, I have been to the Philippines a few times and loved it every single time.
 It’s one of the most beautiful corners of the world, for sure.
 As mentioned above, I’ve written a guide covering all the practical information you need to know before visiting El Nido, as well as several other Philippines posts, including a three week Philippines itinerary.

 If you’ve enjoyed this post, feel free to share using the below links!

-Disclaimer: This visit was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
+Disclaimer: This visit to El Nido as entirely paid for by myself and there was no involvement from the tourism board or a hotel.
 This is an independent guide.

-Enjoyed my guide to all of the unique and must see attractions in El Nido?
+Enjoyed my guide to El Nido?
 Pin it!